Kannagi/AltairX/README.md

 -Exceptions are not handled

 For the calculation unit it has:
-2ALU+2ALU(32 bits) 2LSU 1VFPU/FDIV 1DIV/MUL BRU/CMP
+2ALU+2ALU(32 bits) 2+2LSU 1VFPU/FDIV 1DIV/MUL BRU/CMP

-The advantage of this processor is that it has a simple design, and requires little transistor for "high performance" and therefore consume / cost less than RISC Out Of Order processors.
+The advantage of this processor is that it has a simple design, and requires little transistor for "high performance" and therefore consume / cost less than CISC/RISC Out Of Order processors.

 ### Todo list
 - Finish the assembler program